 We’re excited to feature an amazing lineup of musical talent:

-Mark Wehner is singer songwriter whose desire to be a musician was born at age 6, when his older brother played him Bohemian Rhapsody for the first time.
-Currently a Sophomore at Highland Park High School, Mark sings in both Chorale and Swing Choir and plays keys in the Jazz Band.
-He also performs outside of school as both a solo artist and with his funk-pop band.
+Mark Wehner is singer, songwriter and multi-instrumentalist whose desire to be a musician was born at age 6, when his older brother played him Bohemian Rhapsody for the first time.
+Currently a Junior at Highland Park High School, Mark sings in Chorale, Madrigals and Swing Choir and plays piano in the HPHS Jazz Band.
+He also performs outside of school as a solo artist and with other North Shore musicians.
+Mark is a huge fan of the Martin Family and has been a proud participant in Giving Rocks since his first appearance in 2017.

 Sophie Varonies, Noa Dayan and Kathryn Handler (a.k.a.
 SNK) realized their three voices blended beautifully during Freshmen Choir at Highland Park High and have been singing acapella pop ever since.
 Sophie has a passion for musical theater that started at a very young age.
 She has performed in many local musical productions and choirs.
 Noa grew up in a musical family and was exposed to music and theater early on.
 Noa also taught herself to play piano and has been in several musical productions.
 Kathryn has been playing piano since she was 6, and picked up the guitar last summer.
 She enjoys music theory and songwriting, and found that playing musical instruments has strengthened her singing prowess.